prasetyaputraa/SOLID-one-at-a-time/README.md

 # SOLID-one-at-a-time
-This repo is an attempt to understand SOLID principles.Implemented in PHP.
+This repo is an attempt to understand SOLID principles.
+Implemented in PHP.